libsemigroups/libsemigroups/docs/source/api/present-helper.rst

    * - :cpp:any:`sort_rules`
      - Sort the rules :math:`u_1 = v_1, \ldots, u_n = v_n` so that
        :math:`u_1v_1 < \cdots < u_nv_n`.

+   * - :cpp:any:`make`
+     - Make a string or word from a word or string.

 .. cpp:namespace-pop::